ColumbiaCoding/gabesblog/README.md

 ## Description

-This application is to built to support the back end for an e-commerce site.
-We will be working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+This application is to built to support a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

 ## Links
-<a href="https://github.com/ColumbiaCoding/coercecommerce.git">Link to Github Repo</a>
+<a href="https://github.com/ColumbiaCoding/gabesblog.git">Link to Github Repo</a>

 ## Purpose

-The purpose is for management at an internet retail company to use the back end for my e-commerce website that uses the latest technologies so that a company can compete with other e-commerce companies

-## Video

-<a href="https://drive.google.com/file/d/1ulz64B71LYyMOMjB-HNPGjYDO1whG1mF/view">Link to Video</a>
+The purpose is for writer about tech that want to contribute to a CMS-style blog site, so that they can publish articles, blog posts, and thoughts and opinions

 ## Technologies